 Of course, there are a few days I’m home and can be found on my side deck or desk with Hunter by my side working away on the laptop.
 Alas, those days have become fewer over the past year as I gained more clients and worked from their locations.

-So what I have done and learned in the year after I Left the Day Job?
+So what I have done and learned after I Left the cubicle?

 Outsourcing To The Rescue!